 Charles G. Greene, founder and editor of Boston Post, hosted a reception for Davis on Sat Oct.
 16 and he socialized with prominent Massachusetts’ democrats, such as Caleb Cushing.

 Again, Davis sounded his somewhat conciliatory tone.
 He defended slavery.
-And he charged that it was an issue of state's rights.
-(Though he didn't extend the states' rights argument to the right to grant asylum to escaped slaves.)
+And he called it an issue of state’s rights.
+(Though he didn’t extend the states’ rights argument to the right to grant asylum to escaped slaves.)

 In summation, Davis said he hoped that those hoping to split the nation would not succeed.